daniel7grant/eslint-plugin-typeorm-typescript/README.md

 The main source of confusion with TypeORM decorators is that the `nullable` flag is different between columns and relations.
 It is further complicated by being able to set the default value in some places and omit from others.
-Enable this rule to make sure that either only the non-default value is set (default behaviour) or the nullable must be specified every time (`always`).
+Enable this rule to make sure that either only the non-default value is set (no parameters or `non-default`) or the nullable must be specified every time (`always`).

 #### Configuration